harpyd/thestis/README.md

 `Flow` — is unit of `Performance` work.
 Every working `Performance` parallel task accumulates `Performance` progress information and context in this entity.

 `Flow` consists of theses transitions (each with `Thesis` state and occurred errors) and common state.
 Every transition has state that represents `Thesis` performance progress.
-But common state is general status of `Performance`.
-Possible transitions are shown in the diagram:
+But common state is general status of `Performance`. `Flow` common state graph are shown in the diagram:

 ```mermaid
 stateDiagram-v2